Chia-Network/chia-docs/docs/academy/blockchain-basics/transaction-basics.md

 - Support [in discord](https://discord.gg/chia): for further support join our discord server and ask in the #chialisp or #support channels.

 ---

-A MASSIVE thank you to [SlowestTimeLord](https://github.com/SlowestTimelord) for the help in this submission